joe-protz/TicTacToe-client/README.md

 On the way to my classes on a train, I noticed that I was allowed to play against the AI many turns in a row.
 This was because the AI was waiting for me to click, but I had no check to see if the AI had completed it's update.
 I could click 3 x's in a row before the ai went.
 I got around this with a variable asking if the AI was finished, which was changed on player click and as a promise after the ai updated the game.

 For sake of consistency, I added the same gate to single player ('no ai').

+After some time passed, I found myself continually working on this project.
+I loved polishing it more and more.
+In the back of my head I kenw what I really wanted was an algorithm for the AI.
+I began implementing the minimax algorithm.
+This was a serious challenge for me, as debugging wasn't as simple as a console log when the function is recursive and happening thousands of times per click.
+It took many online resources such as youtube [Coding Train is awesome](www.youtube.com/codingtrain) and wikipedia psudocode, and reading over the algorithm several hundred times line by line, commenting it out, talking to my rubber duck, etc to start to make sense of what was happening and what needed to work in order for the algorithm to be correct.

+In the end, the biggest hurdle actually ended up being my score finding algoritm.
+Minimax relies on the ability to see if the path it's taking ends in a win, loss, or tie, and I was unfortunately not allowing for proper scoring as I had several overrides within my loop.
+Meaning, if my algorithm found a win, it would then continue to loop through and say "well this next possibility isnt a win, so it must be a tie after all".
+Anyway, I eventually got it to work, and even added depth heuristic without any resources.
+Not that resources are bad in any way, I had just finally understood the algorithm enough that I didn't need it.

+After minimax was added, a lot of refactoring, ui touch ups, and small changes to logic were the focus.
+I wanted my buttons to be more intuitive, I wanted who won to be obvious if the user could not see the message for whatever reason, I wanted to make sure my code was fairly easy to follow and as DRY as I could make it for my current skill level and free time.
+I added little loading spinners for auth events so that the user wtih a bad connection doesn't go crazy wondering if anything is happening.
+I made the crazy mode have a toast (popup) to ensure the user is warned of seizure risk.

+All in all, I have had a ton of fun with this project and cannot wait for the next one.